pierremunier1/books/README.md

 > Suggest to the users the good books by comments and ratings, this app is based on the google books API.

+## Functionnality

+ - Search a book in google books library.
+ - Add book in your library.
+ - Rate book.
+ - Tag book.
+ - Comment book.

+ And give a selection for the others user of this app.

 ## Install

 ```sh